Skip to main content

 Best Practices: Sharing Your VSP Experience

-Sharing your experience as a Virtual Service Participant is a new and exciting way of achieving Peace Corps' Third Goal.
-This toolkit will help you get started sharing about your Virtual Service story!
+Sharing your experience as a Virtual Service Pilot Participant is an exciting way of achieving Peace Corps' third goal.
+This toolkit will help you get started in sharing your Virtual Service story.

 Goals

-1. To generate awareness of the Peace Corps' Virtual Service Pilot (VSP) among returned Peace Corps Volunteers via social media platforms such as Facebook, Twitter, and Instagram.
+1. To generate awareness of the Peace Corps' Virtual Service Pilot via social media platforms such as Facebook, X (formerly Twitter), and Instagram.

-2. To inspire members of the RPCV community to submit expressions of interest to participate in a VSP engagement.
+2. To inspire individuals to submit expressions of interest to participate in a VSP engagement.

-As a Virtual Service Participant, you are a private citizen donating your time to the agency.
-We appreciate the gift of your time and understand the sacrifices you've made to be part of Virtual Service.
-When posting online, please represent yourself as a Virtual Service Participant and not as a Volunteer.
-Please be respectful of the people you engage with during your time as a Participant and, in regard to social media, please get permission from all parties involved before posting or tagging photos.
-Take a look at Peace Corps' approach to Ethical Storytelling here.
+As a Virtual Service Pilot Participant, you are a private citizen donating your time to the agency.
+We appreciate the gift of your time and understand the sacrifices you've made to be part of VSP.
+When posting online, please represent yourself as a Participant or VSPP, not as a Volunteer.
+Please be respectful of the people you engage with during your project, and please get permission from all parties involved before posting or tagging photos on social media.

 Images

-Zoom screenshots are not engaging, we discourage using them.
+Zoom screenshots are not engaging, and we discourage using them.
 Consider asking a friend or a family member to take a photo of you collaborating with your counterpart.
-Consider posting a photo from your in-person experience, alongside one from your virtual experience.
+If you are a Returned Volunteer, consider posting a photo from your previous in-person service, alongside one from your virtual experience.
 This side-by-side comparison of the two different forms of engaging is compelling.
-Additionally, if you have photos from your Host Partner/Counterpart’s perspective (of them engaging with you or of the project in action) feel free to share, with their permission.
-Do not post images of adults or children without a signed media authorization form for every individual.
+Additionally, if you have photos from your host country counterpart’s perspective (of the project in action) feel free to share, with their permission.
+Do not post images of adults or children without a signed media authorization form from every individual.
 A good way to do this is to share any posts your organization makes on their own social media accounts.

 Helpful links to consider adding: